becca0316/Kickstarter_Challenge/README.md

 ### Analysis of Outcomes Based on Goals: The most successful fundraising goals are less than $1000. ![Theater_Outcomes_vs_Launch](https://github.com/becca0316/Kickstarter_Challenge/blob/main/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered: One challenge I encountered was using the "Countifs" formula to find data in between ranges (i.e. >1000 < 4999).
 When I was entering the formula I kept getting errors because I was not adding commas in between the ranges and I was not separating the ranges.
-In using the Microsoft Support webpage, I was able to solve the issue and was able t get the right data without error message boxes.
+In using the Microsoft Support webpage, I was able to solve the issue and was able to get the right data without error message boxes.

 ## Results